·

 5#.
 Wrought Iron and Brass Hardware

 Choose hardware finishes like unlacquered brass or dark wrought iron for your faucets, towel racks, and cabinet pulls.
-These metals age beautifully over time, developing a natural patina that adds to the authentic, antique feel of the bathroom.
+These metals age beautifully over time, developing a natural patina that adds to the authentic, antique feel of your French Country bathroom.

-The dark lines of iron provide a sharp, grounding contrast against creamy white walls and light-toned stone surfaces.
-Selecting fixtures with cross-handle taps and porcelain indices ensures every small detail remains consistent with the French Country aesthetic.
+The dark lines of iron provide a sharp, grounding contrast against creamy white walls and light-toned stone or marble surfaces.
+Selecting fixtures with classic cross-handle taps and porcelain indices ensures every small detail remains consistent with the historic French Country aesthetic.

 6#.
 Crystal Chandeliers for a Touch of Sparkle

 Nothing says French luxury like a sparkling crystal chandelier hanging elegantly above a freestanding bathtub.
-The light refracts through the glass droplets, casting a soft, romantic glow that instantly elevates the entire room’s atmosphere.
+The light refracts through the glass droplets, casting a soft, romantic glow that instantly elevates the entire room’s atmosphere into a spa-like retreat.

-For a more rustic feel, choose a chandelier with a weathered iron frame or a distressed wood finish to match the farmhouse vibe.
-This unexpected touch of glamour creates a high-end “chateau” feel that makes every bath feel like a special occasion.
+For a more rustic feel, choose a chandelier with a weathered iron frame or a distressed wood finish to match a farmhouse vibe.
+This unexpected touch of glamour creates a high-end “chateau” feel that makes every bath feel like a special, celebrated occasion.

 7#.
 Neutral Stone Flooring and Tumbled Tiles